- Register for the 2017 Congress of the World Design Summit, and purchase tickets for tours and the CSLA Awards gala hosted by the CSLA and the AAPQ

 Please do not hesitate to contact me if you have any question or require additional information.

 Jean Landry and Pierre Bouchard, Co-Guest Editors, firstname.lastname@example.org

 2017 World Design Congress and Summit - IFLA, CSLA, AAPQ and the World - Buy your tour and CSLA Awards Gala Tickets

 The World Design Summit, to be held in October 16th to 19th, 2017 at Montréal's Palais des congrès, will assemble 4,500 delegates from 80 countries, representing six disciplines: Architecture, Landscape Architecture, Graphic Design, Industrial Design, Interior Design and Urban Planning.

-CLICK HERE to submit an abstract, learn about the keynote speakers, read the provisional program and to register for the event
+CLICK HERE to buy tour tickets, gala tickets, read the provisional program and to register for the event

-The CSLA and the AAPQ are hosting the 2017 IFLA Student Design Competition during the 2017 World Design Summit and Congress.
+The CSLA and the AAPQ are hosting the 2017 IFLA Charrette during the 2017 Congress of the World Design Summit.
 All landscape architecture students are invited to participate.

 The MIT Press Offers CSLA Members a Generous Discount